Library of top insurance resourcesExplore!

-Carriers interact with customers across multiple channels, yet customer interaction, policy and claims data is often isolated in data siloes.
+Carriers interact with customers across multiple channels, yet customer interaction, policy and claims data is often isolated in data silos.
 Few insurance carriers can accurately correlate acquisition, cross-sell or upsell success with either their marketing campaigns or customer online browsing behavior.
-Apache Hadoop gives the insurance enterprise a 360° view of customer behavior.
+Collecting and managing data from insurance IOT devices, Apache Hadoop gives the insurance enterprise a 360° view of customer behavior.
 It lets them store data longer and identify distinct phases in their customers’ lifecycles.
-Better analytics helps them more efficiently acquire, grow and retain the best customers.
+Better insurance predictive analytics helps them more efficiently acquire, grow and retain the best customers.

 Once customers agree to buy a new policy, the agent and/or underwriter still needs to process the application documents.
 This can be a lengthy manual process that causes leakage.
 Speed is important, but so is accuracy.
 One Hortonworks subscriber in the insurance industry built an enterprise document cache on HDP.
 Apache HBase caches the post-transaction documentation, with meta-tags that speed up processing.
 And because HDP’s YARN-based architecture supports multi-tenant processing on the same data set, document tracking does not slow down risk assessment or other analytics required before initiating coverage.
 Efficient document processing reduces costs and improves agent and underwriter productivity.